-The Packers' continued to decline in 1991 (4-12).
-New executive vice president/general manager Ron Wolf dismissed Infante Dec.
-22. Green Bay had hired Wolf, Nov.
-27, and gave him full football operations authority.
+The Packers continued to decline in 1991 (4-12).
+New Executive Vice President/General Manager Ron Wolf dismissed Infante on Dec.
+22. Green Bay had hired Wolf on Nov.
+27, and gave him full football-operations authority.

 In his first season, 1992, the former USC field general directed the Packers to a 9-7 record and within sight of the playoffs.
 He became only the third Packers head coach with a winning record in his first season, punctuated by a six-game winning streak, the team’s longest since 1965.

-In 1994, the Packers registered a third consecutive 9-7 mark and second straight playoff trip -- the first time that had happened since the Titletown days of the '60s.
-Riding a three-game winning streak into the postseason, they parlayed a record defensive performance and a turnover-free offensive effort into a 16-12 victory over Detroit -- their first home playoff game since the 1982 season -- holding the incomparable Barry Sanders to minus-1 yard in 13 attempts.
+In 1994, the Packers registered a third consecutive 9-7 mark and second straight playoff trip – the first time that had happened since the Titletown days of the ’60s.
+Riding a three-game winning streak into the postseason, they parlayed a record defensive performance and a turnover-free offensive effort into a 16-12 victory over Detroit – their first home playoff game since the 1982 season – holding the incomparable Barry Sanders to minus-1 yard in 13 attempts.
 The Packers advanced without the services of All-Pro receiver Sterling Sharpe, whose neck injury, diagnosed after the regular-season finale, ended his brilliant Green Bay career.
-For a second straight year, the Packers' run ended in Dallas, 35-9.
+For the second straight year, the Packers’ run ended in Dallas, 35-9.

-En route, they closed the regular season 11-5 -- their best mark since the 1966 NFL championship club (12-2) -- and followed by dispatching the Falcons, 37-20, in a first-round playoff at Lambeau Field.
-Building on that triumph, the Packers mounted one of the premier performances in their postseason history, formally dethroning the defending Super Bowl champion San Francisco 49ers in their own stadium, 3Com Park, 27-17.
-Again, however, dreams of a Super Bowl floundered in Dallas, 38-27, in the NFC title game, after leading 27-24 at the end of three quarters.
+En route, they closed the regular season 11-5 – their best mark since the 1966 NFL championship club (12-2) – and followed by dispatching the Falcons, 37-20, in a first-round playoff at Lambeau Field.
+Building on that win, the Packers mounted one of the premier performances in their postseason history, formally dethroning the defending Super Bowl champion San Francisco 49ers in their own stadium, 3Com Park, 27-17.
+Again, however, dreams of a Super Bowl floundered in Dallas, 38-27, in the NFC title game, after the Packers led 27-24 at the end of three quarters.

 Putting nearly three decades of disappointment emphatically behind, the Packers rewarded their long-patient faithful in 1996.
 Shunting aside eight of their first nine foes, they swept to a 13-3 record and their second straight division championship.
 Then, they captured their first NFL title since 1967, dispatching New England, 35-21, in Super Bowl XXXI at the Louisiana Superdome.